chtryanil/chtryanil/README.md

-- 👋 Hi, I’m @chtryanil
+- 👋 Hi, I’m @codigion
 - I am looking for more future geeky minded people to develop more future iot projects.
 - 👀 I’m interested in developing new tech to help students to learn more about the project so that they can help me to develop a new tech for the people.
 Mainly it will be not for profit org.
 - 🌱 I’m currently learning how to use azure to get better future tech.